4lpndev/4lpn-ui-lib/DOCS.md

 - `append_window()`: adds the window to the main site
 - `delete_element(elem)`: removes an element
 - `destroy_window()`: removes the whole window
+- `add_info_label(elem, infotext)`: creates a label when hovering over with mouse and goes away when no longer hovering

 ---